A blueprint for disability and neuro-inclusion

 We recognise there’s more to be done to enhance the experience of our colleagues with disabilities and neurodivergent conditions, aiming to create an environment where everyone can succeed.

-In September 2024, we rolled-out an upskill programme for all our colleagues, line managers and leaders focused on disability and neurodiversity called ‘This is Me’.
+In September 2024, we rolled-out an upskill programme for all our colleagues, line managers and leaders focused on disability and neuro-inclusion called ‘This is Me’.
 This included: an immersive leadership session, an interactive e-module, line manager workshops (delivered in partnership with the Business Disability Forum), and a toolkit to provide in the moment guidance.

 Our colleagues with lived experience of disability and neurodiversity have played a key role by providing input on design, content and functionality.
 For the first time, we have included an inbuilt text reader, zoom functionality, a British Sign Language interpreter and audio narration as part of an e-module.
 And we hope this will pave the way for future design at the Group.